kleros/arbitrable-contract-libraries/README.md

 - If you want to make it more costly/risky for a side to appeal, you can set the multipliers (in the constructor in this case).
 - If only one side is fully funded, then the appeal is not created and that side is considered the winner.
 - There can be as many appeal rounds as the arbitrator allows.
-- You don't have too worry about sanity check or sending overpaid fees back.
+- You don't have too worry about sanity checks or sending overpaid fees back.
 The library takes care of this.
 - `AppealContribution` and `HasPaidAppealFee` events are emitted.
 Check them out in `fundAppeal()` and in [IAppealEvents](https://github.com/kleros/appeal-utils/blob/main/contracts/0.7.x/interfaces/IAppealEvents.sol).
 - The arbitrator is only going to invoke `rule()` once the ruling is decisive, which means that all appeals are solved and it is not possible to continue appealing.
 - Funding appeals is profitable to winning parties and crowdfunders.

 ### Withdrawal of appeal rewards

 Crowdfunders who won are rewarded.
 How much they get will depend on the contribution made, the appeal cost, and the multipliers.
-If the arbitrator refuses tu rule, rewards are split equally and proportionally between crowfunders.
+If the arbitrator refuses tu rule, rewards are split equally and proportionally among all crowfunders.

 In order to allow withdrawals we add the following: